 Strengthening nuclear test ban monitoring via non-governmental satellite imagery analysis and mechanisms for resolving compliance concerns

-VERTIC is partnering with the Open Nuclear Network (ONN) to strengthen the monitoring of nuclear test bans and moratoriums.
-We are investigating how consultation and clarification mechanisms – a hitherto under-examined aspect of the CTBT – could be used to resolve questions and concerns regarding the absence of nuclear weapon test explosions.
-In particular, we are drawing on non-governmental imagery and analysis produced by the ONN to explore the role that satellite imagery can play in consultation and clarification.
-In doing so, we aim to equip the international community with new ways to build confidence in the ongoing absence of nuclear weapon test explosions.
+VERTIC partnered with the Open Nuclear Network (ONN) to strengthen the monitoring of nuclear test bans and moratoriums.
+We investigated how consultation and clarification mechanisms – a hitherto under-examined aspect of the CTBT – could be used to resolve questions and concerns regarding the absence of nuclear weapon test explosions.
+In particular, we drew on non-governmental imagery and analysis produced by the ONN to explore the role that satellite imagery can play in consultation and clarification.
+In doing so, we equipped the international community with new ways to build confidence in the ongoing absence of nuclear weapon test explosions.